Last Updated: 30th March, 2019

 Glandore or the Irish version, Cuan Dor - Harbour of the Oaks.
 Due to its location, Glandore was one of the earlier settlements in West Cork.
 The Norman's built two castles there in 1215.
 They were later taken over by the O'Donovan Clan and have been inhabited continuously up to the present day.

-Glandore is a very pretty village in Ireland, its great water side setting makes it a very popular port of call for the yachting and boating enthusiasts with some excellent restaurants and hostelries.
+Glandore is a very pretty village, its great water side setting makes it a very popular port of call for the yachting and boating enthusiasts with some excellent restaurants and hostelries.
 Offering beautiful views across to Union Hall.
 Locally you can visit the lovely villages of Union Hall, Leap and Castletownsend.

 Glandore is the ideal place to be on a Summers Day just to stop and take some time to enjoy the view and have a glass of something refreshing or a bit to eat.